Code-Institute-Submissions/milestone_2_rpoas/README.md

 - Paypal link?

 ### Gallery
-- Change the icons on the map
 - Operate Gallery with keyboard
 - Style modal
 - Style photos (hover)
+x search by location
+- search by year
-- search function (by location and date)
+- fix modal to work with search function

 ### Events
 - Change the lnglats of markers to match with towns
+- Change the icons on the map
+- add events

 ### Contact
 x Form